 The Albuquerque Fiber Arts Education Committee, which is composed of representatives from each of the Council's co-sponsoring guilds, provides exposure to and education of the fiber arts disciplines to those in Albuquerque and the surrounding area in order to promote public interest, enhance lives, and foster individual development of artists and others to help ensure the continuation of the various fiber arts fields.
 This is accomplished, in conjunction with the many fiber arts organizations in the area, through various opportunities and events including scholarships and subsidy funding, fiber art shows, educational exhibits, traveling educational materials, and the provision of resources for educational requests.

-We have Scholarships for individual continuing fiber arts education available each year, Guild Funding for guild/group education, and Fiber Arts Storyboards, which show various forms of fiber disciplines and are available free to groups and schools that desire information on these creative arts.
+We have Fiber Arts Storyboards, which show various forms of fiber disciplines and are available free to groups and schools that desire information on these creative arts.
 Additionally, we have a listing of available Teachers from guilds who are eager to share their knowledge and teach others of all ages their disciplines.
 Examples of those are colcha embroidery, rug hooking, and machine knitting.
+And we have a Guild Demonstration and School/Children's Program listing.
 Check out the link for a current list.
-Deadline for all Scholarship applications is June 30, 2017.

 Also, to support our goal of community education, we hold a Fiber Art Exhibit every even-numbered year at various venues throughout the Albuquerque area.
 April 1 and 2, 2016, our show was Colors of the Southwest.
-And for 2018, the show will be April 7 and 8 at the Albuquerque Garden Center (theme to be announced).
+And for 2018, the show will be April 7 and 8 at the Albuquerque Garden Center.
+The theme is Earth, Wind and Fiber.

 The Educational Booth at Fiesta 2017 had to be greatly increased in size to hold all the varied activities.
 The Youth Exhibit was sponsored by the Education Committee, and we had forty Youth entries from all types of fiber arts.
 There were videos to demonstrate what scholarship winners had learned, as well as examples of fiber art from the scholarship winners.
 And there were tables where guild members could teach young people how to make simple fiber art items.
 Over the weekend, a group of students from Highland High School came and worked with the younger children to make things.
 Below you can see some kids who are very proud of what they made.